The <table> Element

 rootInterface This property is ignored if the target runtime is "MyBatis3Kotlin"

-This property can be used to specify a super interface for all generated DAO interface objects.
+This property can be used to specify a super interface for all generated mapper interfaces.
 The value specified in this property will override the rootInterface property set on the Java Client Generator configuration if any is set.

 Important: MBG does not verify that the interface exists, or is a valid Java interface.